Zagami meteorite

-Zagami is the largest single Martian meteorite ever found, weighing about 18 kg.
+Zagami is a Martian meteorite weighing about 18 kg.
 It landed 10 feet from a farmer near Zagami, Nigeria, and became buried in a hole about 2 feet deep.
 According to Ron Baalke of NASA/JPL, "The Zagami meteorite is the most easily obtainable SNC meteorite available to collectors," referring to the SNC classification of meteorites (Shergottites, Nakhlites, Chassignites), of which Martian meteorites belong.

 Zagamiite

 (a) Backscatter electron (BSE) image: zagamiite-bearing shock melt pocket in Zagami meteorite. (b) Enlarged BSE image of areas in (a) revealing fine-grained zagamiite.
 Stishovite-bearing regions also contain zagamiite & quenched melt.

 Zagamiite is a mineral that was found in the meteorite and is therefore named after it.